chandanchoubisa/Assign/README.md

 # Assign
 An public api for showing User Details and Activity

-## For Loading database use below url
+#1 For Populating db with Fake data use below url

-## For Checking User Activity details use below url
+#2 For Checking User Activity details use below url